Highway 1 closed as crews battle wildfires near Stinson Beach

-The blaze, called the Muir Fire, was reported around 10:45 a.m. and burned a total of 35 acres so far; about 20 acres on the east side of Highway 1 and 15 acres on the west side, according to the Marin County Fire Department.
+The blaze, called the Muir Fire, was reported around 10:45 a.m. and burned a total of 50 acres combined so far on both sides of Highway 1, according to the Marin County Fire Department.

 Highway 1 is temporarily closed in the area.